Whenever a company grows, it also accumulates a wealth of knowledge, from processes and best practices to institutional culture.

 - It can be integrated with existing company software, to allow users to quickly access the wiki without leaving productivity apps.

-Examples of useful integrations:
+Examples of useful company wiki integrations:

-MS Teams integration
+2. Microsoft Teams integration

 An internal wiki represents a major project, one that calls for all members of the organization to participate and be invested in.
 However, the end product makes it worthwhile for everyone.